Last Updated on April 11, 2023 by Dave Schoenbeck

 A friend of mine recently stated it this way.
 “If you don’t forgive somebody, it’s you holding onto the sin, not the other person.
 If you forgive the sins of somebody, you are participating in the forgiveness already given them by God”.

 A good Christian would forgive, no matter how many offenses are laid against him.
-Of course, that’s easier said than done.
+But, of course, that’s easier said than done.

 Here are 5 steps to follow when you find something hard to forgive.

 - Express how the event made you feel.
 Suppressing your feelings will only breed resentment.
-You need to be honest with the person who wronged you about how you think and why.
+It would help to be honest with the person who wronged you about how you think and why.

 - Process your feelings.
 It’s going to take some time for the wound to heal.
-Part of the healing process involves understanding why the event in question made you feel the way it did.
+Part of the healing process involves understanding why the event made you feel the way it did.
 Did this event touch on feelings or insecurities you already had?
-Acknowledging all of these feelings to yourself and working on them privately is key to moving on.
+Acknowledging these feelings to yourself and working on them privately is critical to moving on.

 - Address the behavior.
-As a business leader, you have the power to decide what is and is not acceptable in the workplace.
+As a business leader, you can decide what is unacceptable in the workplace.
 It’s hard to forgive an employee who continues the hurtful behavior.
 Make it clear that to move past this situation; the action must stop.

 - Empathize.
 Everyone makes mistakes, and sometimes those mistakes hurt others.
 Try to put yourself in the other person’s shoes and relate to their position.
-It’s much harder to stay angry at someone if you can understand where they’re coming from and how they might be feeling.
+It’s much harder to stay angry at someone if you can understand where they’re coming from and how they might feel.

 - Move on.
-Although true forgiveness takes time, once you have decided to forgive someone, you can no longer hold the offending event over their head.
-You need to let it go and move forward, looking at all of their future behavior objectively instead of allowing your opinion of them be tarnished.
+Although true forgiveness takes time, you can no longer hold the offending event over their head once you have decided to forgive someone.
+It would be best to let it go and move forward, looking at their future behavior objectively instead of letting your opinion of them be tarnished.
 Eventually, you’ll find that you are no longer affected by their past actions.

-Forgiving someone is just one of the many abilities that a trustworthy business leader needs, especially when hard-to-forgive offenses appear in the workplace all the time.
+Forgiving someone is just one of the many abilities a trustworthy business leader needs, especially when hard-to-forgive offenses appear in the workplace.
 If you want to grow your leadership skills, I can help.
-Sign up for my mailing list to have articles about leadership, productivity, and business delivered straight to your inbox regularly.
+Sign up for my mailing list to regularly deliver articles about leadership, productivity, and business to your inbox.